Upper secondary education in Denmark

-After elementary school, most young people in Denmark take either upper secondary (high school) education or vocational education.
+After elementary school, most young people in Denmark take either an upper secondary (high school) education (72%) or a vocational education (20%).

-In Denmark, there are four different types of secondary education.
+In Denmark, there are four different types of high school education.
 Common to them all is that they are preparatory for further study – i.e. a secondary school diploma allows the student to apply for admission to a programme of higher education.
-You can read more in Uddannelsesguiden (The Education Guide).
+You can read more at Uddannelsesguiden (The Education Guide).

 Secondary school leaving examination (STX)

 STX is a programme of general education with subjects within the disciplines of the humanities, science and social science.
-The admission requirement is a passed 9th grade examination, and the programme lasts three years, consisting of a six-month basic course and a 2½-year study programme.
+The requirement for admission is a passed 9th grade final examination.
+The programme lasts three years, and consists of a six-month basic course and a 2½-year study programme.

 Higher Commercial Examination Programme (HHX)